 This not only disregards 2 Kings 18:9-10, it also violates 2 Kings 17:1, 6, and 18:1 (cp. diagram, page 174).
-Yet this is not all for, as shall be seen in the next major section of this paper, in establishing 701 BC as the 14th of Hezekiah, Thiele then used that dated occurrence as one of his major anchor points from which to chronologically "fix" and date many other biblical events.
-In so doing, he engaged in further compromises through which he overthrew other Scriptures thus creating more distortions in Hebrew history.
+Yet this is not all for, as shall be seen in our next major section, in establishing 701 BC as the 14th of Hezekiah, Thiele then used that dated occurrence as one of his major anchor points from which to chronologically "fix" and date many other biblical events.
+In so doing, he engaged in further compromises through which he overthrew other Scriptures and thereby created more distortions in Hebrew history.